 In the Online Lay Institute option, enter a virtual classroom session to hear the lectures given by DTS faculty.
 Each lecture is supplemented with downloadable PowerPoint slides and transcripts to aid in learning.
 An additional benefit is that each video can be watched as many times as necessary so that you can absorb the details.
 To complement the experience, each course allows you to engage in discussion with other members enrolled in the course.
 Graded homework assignment, quizzes, and reading assignments provide feedback on what you have learned.
 Choose this excellent option to help train the leaders of your church in lay-level theology and Bible study.

 - When do Lay Institute classes meet?

-Lay Institute courses meet on Monday or Tuesday evenings during the fall, spring, and summer semesters.
+Lay Institute courses meet on Monday or Tuesday evenings during the fall and spring semesters.
 At times, Saturday seminars will be offered.

 Fall and Spring Semester Schedules

 Eight-week courses run for 1 hour per night.
 Six week courses run for 1.5 hours per night.